top of page

 Food companies now offer Veganuary specials on top of their regular vegan options.
 This has received a mixed reception from the community.
 Critics see it as commercialisation and profit-making by unethical companies.
 Others see it as an opportunity to bring more people on board with veganism and make vegan options more accessible.

 The media has also latched onto Veganuary.
 Many Celebrities, influencers, and public figures openly endorse or participate in the challenge.
-Again, some people see the 'one mothers' as disingenuous and self-promoting.
+Again, some people see this as disingenuous and self-promoting.
 They feel they are jumping on a trend rather than having a genuine interest in the ethics behind veganism.

 If people try this, even for a month, there are still animal lives being saved, and this small start may trigger more significant changes.
 I know for myself that it took many years before I realised the full effect of my meat-eating actions.
 If people try this for a month, it helps them to see that a vegan diet is not an extreme diet and that there are options available that do less harm.